top of page

 “They just don’t know what to say, that’s all,” he countered softly.

 Mark was always better about not giving much thought to the opinions of others.
-Mark once danced to The Little Mermaid’s Under the Sea that played on a grocery store Muzak station because the spirit had moved him in the produce aisle, trading nods then with an elderly woman pushing past him with her cart as he began slapping on a melon like a steelpan drum.
-(I had disappeared before the encore.)
-“Did you see that woman, she thought it was funny,” he’d said after he spotted me hiding behind the deli counter
+Mark once danced to The Little Mermaid’s Under the Sea that played on a grocery store Muzak station because the spirit had moved him in the produce aisle, trading nods with an elderly woman pushing past him with her cart as he began slapping on a honeydew like a steelpan drum.
+(I had snuck away before his encore.)
+“Did you see that lady, she thought it was funny,” he’d said after spotting me hiding beside the deli counter.

-Whereas for me, “What do people think?” was at times all I could think about, like a part of my brain never evolved after middle school.
+Whereas for me, “What do people think?” was at times all I could think about, like a part of my brain hadn’t evolved since middle school.
 I couldn’t so much as walk into that grocery store without wondering, How do I look walking into the grocery store?
 Is my posture okay?
 Do my arms swing correctly?

 “No, that’s not it!”
 I flicked off the car radio and cried harder.
-“They don’t want to look at me!”
+“They don’t want to look at me, Mark!”
 My voice became shrill as it narrowed to the point where I could smugly rest my case.
-“You know what it is, Mark?
+“Do you know what it is?
 It’s that I remind people that bad things can happen.”
-I paused for a gasp of air.
-“And no one wants that reminder over buffalo wings on a Friday!”
+I paused for a dramatic gasp of air.
+“And nobody wants that reminder over buffalo wings on a Friday!”

-Friday tasted like rotten fruit on my tongue, and I spat it out for what it meant to everyone there, a tasty red cherry on top of their week, a nice exhale that would never come for me.
+Friday tasted like rotten fruit on my tongue, and I spat it with contempt for what it meant to everyone there.
+A tasty red cherry on top of their week, a nice exhale that would never come for me.
 Not that day, not the next, not in any weekend soon to follow.

 I vowed to skip parties after that.
-A nice exhale for everyone involved.
+Surely a nice exhale for everyone involved.

-But then, following the restaurant night, my sadness turned its shape into something harder.
+But then, following that restaurant night, my sadness turned its shape into something harder.
 Into something sharper.
 It seemed something in me had been settled that night over spicy wings on a trash can lid.
 An internal agreement, a permission I’d been granted.
-And soon thereafter I leaned straight into the ice-cold shards of rage in my heart.
+And soon thereafter I leaned straight into the ice-cold shards of Rage! in my heart.

-And yet, I was encouraged that, unlike my sadness, it was an emotion I could better control, one I could inflict on others.
-It was like a brilliant new marketing strategy I’d devised.
-Sad, quiet, invisible woman – now with NEW! added rage.
-From there I released my Bereaved 2.0, and a short time later it was flying off the shelves ...
+And yet, I was encouraged that, unlike my sadness, it was an emotion I could control.
+Indeed, one I could even inflict on others.
+It was a brilliant new marketing strategy I’d devised!
+Sad, quiet, invisible woman — now with NEW added rage!
+From there I released my Bereaved 2.0.
+A short time later it was flying off the shelves ...

 Contact